13 Smashing Reasons To Saunter Over To Stoke Newington

 3. Enjoy cocktails and burlesque at Fontaine’s

 Kick up your heels and put your gladrags on, because a trip to Fontaine’s is on the cards.
-This art deco bar was founded by burlesque performer Emerald Fontaine, and regularly hosts singers, burlesque acts, and swing dancing lessons.
+This art deco bar was founded by burlesque performer Emerald Fontaine, and regularly hosts singers, burlesque shows, and swing dancing lessons.
 Whether your poison of choice is a Clover Club or a Corpse Reviver No. 2, a drink here will be a sassy yet classy affair.

 4. Find amazing Indian food at Rasa